-If it would be clearer in your language, you could translate the verbal phrase received it with an active form.
-Alternate translation: "have taken hold of it" (See: Active or Passive)
+If it would be more natural in your language, you could express the phrase been made perfect with an active form.
+Alternate translation: "or think that God has already made me perfect" or "or think that God has already completed his work in me" (See: Active or Passive)

-have already been made perfect (ULT)
+have already been made perfect (ULT) God has already finished working in me to make me like Jesus (UST)

-Here, the word perfect, in the original language that Paul wrote this letter in, means that someone or something has reached full completion and therefore reached its intended purpose or goal.
+In the original language in which Paul wrote this letter, the word perfect means that someone or something has reached full completion and therefore reached its intended purpose or goal.
 It can also refer to someone reaching full maturity and is used in the New Testament of Christians reaching completeness of Christ-like character.
 Alternate translation: "been brought to completion" or "have already been made complete" or "have already reached full maturity" or "have already reached full Christ-likeness" (See: When to Keep Information Implicit)

-have already been made perfect (ULT)
+have already been made perfect (ULT) God has already finished working in me to make me like Jesus (UST)

-If it would be clearer in your language, you could translate the verbal phrase been made perfect with an active form.
+If it would be more natural in your language, you could translate the phrase been made perfect with an active form.
 Alternate translation: "that God has already perfected me" or "that God has already perfected his work in me" (See: Active or Passive)